 You can find inexpensive cruises from more than just southern Florida.
 This cruise aboard the Carnival Glory departs from New Orleans in September.
 During the cruise you’ll have stops in Montego Bay (Jamaica), Grand Cayman, and Cozumel.
 It’s especially good for those without kids since its right after school returns to the classroom.
 Learn more about this trip.

-7 Night Caribbean Cruise From Miami on MSC
+7 Night Caribbean Cruise From New York on MSC

-The final cruise on our list is aboard the MSC Seashore, a new ship that promises to be one of the most beautiful cruise liners at sea.
-This cruise will take you from Miami for a week with stops in San Juan, the US Virgin Islands, the Dominican Republic and Ocean Cay — MSC’s private island.
-At $449 to sail for a week aboard one of the newest ships in the world, that’s a great price.
+The final cruise on our list is aboard the MSC Meraviglia, a relatively new ship that is one of the most beautiful cruise liners at sea.
+This cruise will take you from New York — during the peak of winter — for a week with stops in sunny Florida, as well as Ocean Cay — MSC’s private island and Nassau.
+And getting away for a week doesn’t have to cost a fortune.
+We found rates starting at $299 per person to escape the brutal winter.
 Learn more about this trip.